 When looking for a smart investment strategy, some investors buy call options.
 Call options often enable investors to maximize profits while minimizing risk.
 Purchasing a call option may yield profit that is significantly higher than if you bought a security outright.
 However, as with any investment strategy, there are risks involved.

+Call options have been in the news lately, as many investors have taken advantage of the surge in price of stocks such as Gamestop and AMC.
 Understanding call options and how they work can help investors make savvy investment decisions.
 Here’s how to determine if this investment strategy is right for you.

 What Are Call Options?

 Call options give investors the opportunity, but not the obligation, to purchase a stock, bond, commodity or other security at a certain price, within a specific time frame.
 The sellers must let the buyers exercise this option.
 The buyer of a call option must pay a premium for the privilege of having the choice to buy the security at a predetermined “strike price” on or before a specific date.

 It makes sense for an investor to buy a call option if the stock price rises above the price in the option.
 This means that the investor is able to buy the stock at a discount.
 On the other hand, if the stock price dips below the option price, it may not make sense for the investor to buy.

 The main reason an investor would want to buy a call option is to capitalize on the upside of owning a stock while minimizing the risk.
 For instance, if you had the opportunity to either buy 100 shares of stock for $60 per share or a call option and purchase the stock at a discount, wouldn’t it make more sense to do the latter?
 That’s what many investors have done with short-squeezed stocks on Reddit’s WallStreetBets.